rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationCluster.md

 - There is a single argument of type DeleteClusterRouteInput.
 - Returns System.String.
+### deleteterminatedclusteroperationjobdata
+Delete the metadata of a Rubrik cluster operation job that is in a terminal state.

+- There is a single argument of type DeleteTerminatedClusterOperationJobDataInput.
+- Returns DeleteTerminatedClusterOperationJobDataReply.
+### disconnectexocompute
+Disconnects a customer-managed Exocompute cluster from RSC.

+- There is a single argument of type DisconnectExocomputeClusterInput.
+- Returns System.String.
 ### exocomputeclusterconnect
 Connects an Exocompute cluster to RSC and retrieves the Kubernetes configuration YAML file.